ChrisSMendoza/SpringMVC-Maven-Netbeans/README.md

 I uninstalled and reinstalled because I forgot my password.

 Jenkins cross site security is out the window, let's try again.
+Just watched a youtube tutorial do it exactly this way.